gaboesquivel/gaboesquivel/readme.md

 # Hi, I'm Gabo Esquivel

-I'm software engineer with more than ten years building applications, leading teams, promoting devops culture and lightweight agile methodologies.
+I'm a software engineer with more than ten years building applications, leading teams, promoting devops culture and lightweight agile methodologies.
 I'm passionate about blockchain, distributed systems, graphql, real-time web and mobile.

 Things I do: